dustinmcafee/RustVNC/encoding_comparison.md

 1. **Implement Desktop Size pseudo-encoding** - Notify clients of resize
 2. **Implement Cursor pseudo-encoding** - Reduce cursor rendering overhead

-### Medium Priority
-1. **ZYWRLE encoding** - For very low bandwidth scenarios

-**Note:** H.264 encoding is intentionally NOT on this list.
-Both RustVNC and libvncserver define the constant but don't implement H.264 (libvncserver removed it in 2016 as "broken and unmaintained").

 ### Low Priority
 1. Cache-based optimizations
 2. XOR-based optimizations

+**Note:** H.264 encoding is intentionally NOT on this list.
+Both RustVNC and libvncserver define the constant but don't implement H.264 (libvncserver removed it in 2016 as "broken and unmaintained").

 ---

 ## Conclusion

-RustVNC now implements **10 actively used encodings** that cover the vast majority of real-world VNC usage scenarios.
+RustVNC now implements **11 actively used encodings** that cover the vast majority of real-world VNC usage scenarios.
 The implementation includes:
 - **CopyRect** with full libvncserver parity for ultra-efficient scrolling/window dragging
+- **ZYWRLE** with wavelet-based lossy compression for low-bandwidth scenarios
 - **TightPng** with lossless PNG compression for high-quality screenshots and documentation
 - **ZlibHex** for excellent UI compression combining Hextile tiles with zlib compression
 - **ZRLE** for excellent text/UI compression with palette detection and run-length encoding